jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.19 MaxAnisotropyDevSignature

-Calculates the anisotropy in deviation from mean for points over a range of spatial scales..
+Calculates the anisotropy in deviation from mean for points over a range of spatial scales.

 *Parameters*: